-Our outreach bureau focuses on educating individuals – usually professionals who work with older adults and people with disabilities – about our programs and services so they may 1) feel more informed about the breadth of services available in our community, and 2) be better prepared to make a referral for services.
+Our outreach bureau focuses on educating individuals about our programs and services so they may 1) feel more informed about the breadth of services available in our community, and 2) be better prepared to make a referral for services.

 What We Offer

-Our outreach bureau includes COA staff who are knowledgeable about programs and services available to older adults and people with disabilities.
+Our outreach bureau includes COA staff and carefully vetted community partners who are knowledgeable about programs and services available to older adults and people with disabilities.

 COA’s outreach bureau is available to the following:

-- Hospital systems, physician’s offices, fire/EMS/law enforcement departments, municipalities and other social service organizations whose staff should be informed about COA’s programs and services and understand how to make referrals.
+- Hospital systems, physician’s offices, fire/EMS/law enforcement departments, municipalities, community groups and other social service organizations whose staff should be informed about COA’s programs and services and understand how to make referrals.

-Due to limited resources, we are not able to accommodate requests from senior groups, service coordinators, or health/wellness fairs (unless offered by one of the groups noted above).
+Due to limited resources, we ask that you are mindful of our requirements (listed below).
 Additionally, we are rarely able to fill evening and weekend requests.

 Through our outreach bureau we provide:

-- Events: A COA information booth staffed by an educated volunteer to share information about in-home and community-based services for caregivers, seniors or people with disabilities.
+- COA information at events: A COA information booth staffed by an educated volunteer or COA staff member to share information about in-home and community-based services for caregivers, older adults and people with disabilities.